Ringebu Municipality: General information

-The prestegjeld of Ringebu was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-In 1864, the northern part of Ringebu Municipality (population: 386) was separated to become the new Sollia Municipality.
-(In 1890, Sollia switched from Oppland county to Hedmark county.)
-On 1 January 1899, an unpopulated part of Ringebu Municipality (in Oppland county) was transferred to the neighboring Sollia Municipality (in Hedmark county).
+The prestegjeld of Ringebu was established as a municipality on 1 January 1838, under the formannskapsdistrikt law.
+In 1864, the northern part of Ringebu Municipality, with a population of 386, was separated to form the new Sollia Municipality.
+In 1890, Sollia was transferred from Oppland county to Hedmark county.
+On 1 January 1899, an uninhabited area of Ringebu Municipality, then in Oppland county, was transferred to the neighbouring Sollia Municipality in Hedmark county.

-Historically, the municipality was part of the old Oppland county.
-On 1 January 2020, the municipality became a part of the newly-formed Innlandet county (after Hedmark and Oppland counties were merged).
+Historically, the municipality belonged to the former Oppland county.
+On 1 January 2020, Ringebu became part of the newly created Innlandet county, formed by the merger of Hedmark and Oppland.

 Name

-The municipality (originally the parish) is named after the old Ringebu farm (Ringabú or Hringabú) since the old Ringebu Stave Church was built there.
-The first element was probably derived from the word ringr which means "ring" (but in what context is unknown).
-The last element is bú which means "farm", "estate", or "rural area".
+The municipality, originally the parish, is named after the old Ringebu farm, recorded in Old Norse as Ringabú or Hringabú, since Ringebu Stave Church was built there.
+The first element was probably derived from ringr, meaning "ring", although the precise sense of the word in this place name is uncertain.
+The final element is bú, meaning "farm", "estate" or "rural area".

 Coat of arms

 The coat of arms was granted on 24 April 1992.
 The official blazon is "Gules, a three-tongued flame Or" (I rødt en oppvoksende tretunget gull flamme).
-This means the arms have a red field (background) and the charge is a three-tongued flame of fire.
-The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
-This represents the municipality's three valleys and three parishes: Ringebu, Fåvang, and Venabygd.
-Fire was chosen to represent the need for heat and light by all people.
+This means that the arms have a red field, or background, and that the charge is a three-tongued flame.
+The charge has a tincture of Or, which is usually shown as yellow, or as gold when metal is used.

+The three tongues of the flame represent the municipality's three valleys and three parishes: Ringebu, Fåvang and Venabygd.
+Fire was chosen as a symbol of heat and light, regarded as common needs.
 The arms were designed by Inge Rotevatn.
-The municipal flag has the same design as the coat of arms.
+The municipal flag uses the same design as the coat of arms.

 Churches

-The Church of Norway has three parishes (sokn) within Ringebu Municipality.
-It is part of the Sør-Gudbrandsdal prosti (deanery) in the Diocese of Hamar.
+The Church of Norway has three parishes, or sokn, within Ringebu Municipality.
+They form part of the Sør-Gudbrandsdal prosti, or deanery, in the Diocese of Hamar.